 £40 will fund a community event to help families understand what is being done in the participating schools and nurseries and how they can encourage and support their children's learning.

-£10 will buy a month's stationary for the Literacy Leaders to make notes from their training and 100 laminating pouches for making re-usable educational resources.
+£10 can buy a month's stationary for the Literacy Leaders to make notes from their training and 100 laminating pouches for making re-usable educational resources.

 Costs are estimated as procurement is not always as simple as in the UK.

 Thanks for taking the time to visit this JustGiving page.
-Once the project starts in September, Rachel will be posting monthly updates on here and the Starfish Malawi facebook page so you can find out how things are progressing.
+Rachel will be posting updates on here so you can find out how things are progressing.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they'll never sell them on or send unwanted emails.
 Once you donate, they'll send your money directly to the charity.
 So it's the most efficient way to donate - saving time and cutting costs for the charity.